 We dine in at Arbre, where the kids are further spoilt with treats and surprises.

-We’re having such a great time we regret making this a one night stay.
+We’re having such a great time we regret making this such a brief stay.
 More so the next morning when we have to speed eat our way through the delicious brekky buffet so we can make a very important date with the snow mobile that’s waiting for us at Perisher.

 Next year, I propose we factor in more time for capital capers on our way to the snow.
-A motion that is seconded by Mr Eats World and unanimously passed by our backseat cabinet as we drive off on our next adventure.
+A motion that is seconded by Mr Eats World and unanimously passed by our backseat cabinet as we drive off on, snow bound.